• Shop Early Amazon Prime Day Deals

 11. Debugging Your iPhone Mobile Web App With Safari Dev Tools

-12. Safari Developer Tools: The Comprehensive Guide for Web Developers
+12. Safari Browser Tips for Developers

-15. How to Use Developer Tools in Safari on iOS
+14. How to Use Developer Tools in Safari on iOS

 Touch the On button to activate the Debug Console.
 After the Debug Console is enabled, Safari reports any errors it encounters when accessing a website.
 At the top of every web page, just under the address bar, the Debug Console reports any HTML, JavaScript, or CSS errors.